-A1 Assessment of uncertainties in the C production record
+A1 Assessment of uncertainties in the 14C production record

-There are several potential sources of errors entering the calculation of the production rate, summarized in Fig. A1.
-As already discussed in detail in the main text, the uncertain deglacial carbon-cycle changes translates into an uncertainty in Q especially in the early Holocene.
-To account for this, we use the arithmetic mean of BIO and CIRC as our best guess Q reconstruction and the difference between them as uncertainty range which is around 4.53% in the early Holocene and drops below 1% in $5000\,\mathrm{kyr}\,\mathrm{BPBP}$ .
+There are several potential sources of error entering the calculation of the production rate, summarised in Fig. A1.
+As already discussed in detail in the main text, the uncertain deglacial carbon cycle changes translate into an uncertainty in Q, especially in the early Holocene.
+To account for this, we use the arithmetic mean of BIO and CIRC as our best guess Q reconstruction and the difference between them as our uncertainty range, which is around 4.5% in the early Holocene and drops below 1% at 5000 kyr BP.

-In addition, also the uncertainty of the IntCal09/SHCal04-record translates into an error of the production record.
-100 radiocarbon histories were randomly generated with Gaussian distributed $\Delta^{14}$ C values at each point in time of the record varied within (varied within their $1\sigma$ uncertainty as (shown in Fig. 2b) on their original time grid (5 yr spacing).
-For each realization of the $\Delta^{14}$ C history the transient simulation with Bern3D-LPJ was repeated and the resulting Q smoothedBern3D-LPX was repeated.
-The $1\sigma$ range from the 100 smoothed records of these resulting production rates (Fig. A1b) is of order of 4-5in the order of 8-10 % decreasing towards preindustrial times to 1.53 %.
+In addition, also the uncertainty of the IntCal09/SHCal04 record translates into an error of the production record.
+100 radiocarbon histories were randomly generated with Gaussian-distributed Δ^{14} C values at each point in time of the record, varied within 1 σ uncertainty as (shown in Fig. 2b) on their original time grid (5 yr spacing).
+For each realisation of the Δ^{14} C history, the transient simulation with Bern3D-LPJ was repeated and the resulting Q smoothed.
+The 1 σ range from the 100 smoothed records (Fig. A1b) is of the order of 4-5%, decreasing towards preindustrial times to 1.5%.

-During 1930-1950, this error increases again rapidly (hardly visible in Fig. A1b) from 3 to $10\,\%$ because the atmospheric carbon inventory increases at a high rate.
-Therefore, rather small errors in $\Delta^{14}\mathrm{C}$ of $\sim 1\,\%$ translate into rather big uncertainties in the change of the atmospheric radiocarbon inventory, and thus into the production rate.
+During 1930-1950, this error increases again rapidly (hardly visible in Fig. A1b) to 10% because the atmospheric carbon inventory increases at a high rate.
+Therefore, rather